jaragont/orchestration-workshop/_pages/1-getting-started.md

 You will need to repeat this step every time you add a new package to `marketsvc/requirements.txt` to have `Codespaces` recognise it.

-To verify that intellisense now works correctly, open up any `.py` file in your project.
+To verify that IntelliSense now works correctly, open up any `.py` file in your project.
 `cmd`+click on any import in your file, you should be taken to the source file of the corresponding module.

 ## Running our services